Weaving Worldsheet Supermultiplets from the Worldlines Within: Worldsheet Supermultiplets

-As done in\cite{rFGH}, we introduce a collection of otherwise {\bsf intact} (that is, unconstrained, ungauged, unprojected\dots) component superfields {\em\/\`a la\/} Salam and Strathdee\cite{rSSSS4}, and correspond the supersymmetry transformations with superderivative constraint equations\ft{ The correspondence\eq{eSM=SF} derives from the superspace relation $Q_I=i\rD_I+2\d_{IJ}\q^J\ddt$ between supercharges $Q_I$ and superderivatives, and the fact that if the $\rD_I$ act from the left then the $Q_I$ act from the right.
-It is not hard to show that $\{Q_I,\rD_J\}=0$, so that mappings defined by means of $\rD$'s are manifestly supersymmetric.}
+As done in\cite{rFGH}, we introduce a collection of otherwise {\bsf intact} (that is, unconstrained, ungauged, unprojected\dots) component superfields {\em\/\`a la\/} Salam and Strathdee\cite{rSSSS4}, and pair the supersymmetry transformations with superderivative constraint equations\ft{ The pairing\eq{e:SM=SF} derives from the superspace relation $Q_I=i\rD_I+2\d_{IJ}\q^J\ddt$ between supercharges $Q_I$ and superderivatives, and the fact that if the $\rD_I$ act from the left then the $Q_I$ act from the right.
+It the follows that $\{Q_I,\rD_J\}=0$, so that mappings defined by means of $\rD$'s are manifestly supersymmetric.}

 where the exponent $\l=0,1$ depends on $I,A,B$, and the matrices $\IL_I$ have exactly one entry, $\pm1$, in every row and in every column.
 This type of (adinkraic) supersymmetry action is then depicted using the ``dictionary'' provided in Table~\ref{t:A}.
 For example,